 There’s lots of options and it’s sometimes difficult to determine move on but we like to have a plan in place which they are working towards, there’s no immediate push for women to move.

-For what reasons would somebody be evicted?
+For what reasons might somebody be evicted?

 We do take very complex women who can be abusive and aggressive due to their past experiences or past traumas.

 It must be so hard to come to this service from anywhere, not knowing what to expect, not knowing other service users, the staff, the rules or what’s expected of you.
-Not knowing where you are going to end up and not having a future
+Not knowing where you are going to end up and not having a future.

-It is emotionally draining at times, I have encountered women who have made me cry, women who have made me feel good and made me smile.
-Women who have made me laugh.
-I have met some very strong women who have been through hell and back, it’s heartbreaking what some of them have been through but they always try to put a smile on my face.
+It is emotionally draining at times: I have encountered women who have made me cry; women who have made me feel good and made me smile; women who have made me laugh.
+I have met some very strong women who have been through hell and back: it’s heartbreaking what some of them have been through but they always try to put a smile on my face.